skuppa/bitnet-java-libs/README.md

 ### Quick Start

-There is an [example project](https://github.com/bitnet/bitnet-java-libs/tree/master/example) which you can use to get up and running with the SDK immediately.
+There is an example project in [Java 7]() or [Java 8](https://github.com/bitnet/bitnet-java-libs/tree/master/quickstart-Java8) which you can use to get up and running with the SDK immediately.
 This demonstrates how to set up the SDK and get started making calls to the Bitnet platform.

 ### Adding Dependencies